 Light – Tolerant of most types of light, avoid direct sunlight to prevent leaf scorch.

-Water – Allow the top 2 to 3 inches of soil to dry out between watering.
+Water – Allow the top third of the soil to dry out between watering.
 Be careful not to overwater.

 Soil – Use a well draining soil, the lighter the better when planting in hanging baskets.
 Espoma Potting Soil is a great choice.
 Spider Plants don’t like wet feet, so if your soil is staying too wet, add perlite or ease up on your watering.